 The UV Hub acts as a crossbar between the processors, local SDRAM memory, and the network interface.
 The Hub ASIC enables any processor in the single-system image (SSI) to access the memory of all processors in the SSI.
-For more information on the SGI UV hub, SGI UV compute blades, QPI, and NUMAlink 5, or NUMAlink 6, see the SGI Altix UV 1000 System User's Guide, the SGI Altix UV 100 System User's Guide or SGI UV 2000 System User's Guide, respectively.
+For more information on the SGI UV hub, SGI UV compute blades, QPI, and NUMAlink 5, or NUMAlink 6, see the SGI Altix UV 1000 System User's Guide, the SGI Altix UV 100 System User's Guide, respectively.